EduardoZepeda/coffee-bytes-hugo/content/posts/graphql-y-django-con-graphene/index.en.md

 - Eduardo Zepeda
 ---

+In this post I will explain how Graphene allows you to speed up the process of creating a GraphQL API if you are using the Django Framework, as well as take advantage of the models you have already defined to perform queries or mutations.

 Normally graphql is used in conjunction with Nodejs and express, or other javascript frameworks, to create a graphql API in which to make queries, but graphql can also be implemented with Python frameworks such as Django.
 We are going to create a django application that serves content with graphql using a cool library called graphene that abstracts almost all the boilerplate of integrating graphql with Django models.

-## Why graphql?
+## Why use graphql?

 Graphql allows you to integrate requests from multiple sources into a single API call.
-Unlike REST, it consists of a single endpoint to which we can make certain queries (defined by ourselves in a schema, yes, as a schema) and get a response.
+Unlike in a [REST API](/en/basic-characteristics-of-an-api-rest-api/), it consists of a single endpoint to which we can make certain queries (defined by ourselves in a schema, yes, as a schema) and get a response.

 ![Differences between REST and Graphql](images/RestVsGraphQL.png)